steview2000/bin_pictures/README.md

  - tag:			Other tags

 # pmanager
 This is the main program, which manages a json-image database (~/Pictures/imageDB.json).
-There, each

 ## Dependencies:
  - feh (https://feh.finalrewind.org/)